Linaro/website/_posts/current/blog/2020-12-07-32-bit-linux-bright-future-or-end-of-life.md

 ---
 layout: post
 title: "32-bit Linux: Bright Future Or End Of Life?"
-description: Is 32-bit the best choice for devices that do not require significant resources?
-Arnd Bergmann looks into the past, present & possible future of this technology.
+description: In this article, Arnd Bergmann provides an overview into the past, present & possible future of 32-bit Linux technology.
+Read more here.
 date: 2020-12-07 11:27:17
 image: /assets/images/content/road-timelapse.jpg
 tags: